geronimp/enrichM/README.md

 EnrichM will also be packaged using GNU Guix soon (Sorry!).

 # Setup
 Before running enrichm, you'll need to download the back-end databases.
-This can be done using a command in enrichm:
+This can be done using a command in enrichm.
+You may need super user privelages:
 ```
 enrichm data
 ```